mtlynch/mtlynch.io/_posts/2018-07-24-resurrecting-1.md

 When I arrived on the scene, it wasn't a pretty sight.

 I saw formerly active, cheerful Python classes in a sorry state of atrophy, having gone years without exercise.
-Functions of all levels of abstraction were crammed together inhumanely under the label `utils`.
+Functions at all levels of abstraction were crammed together inhumanely under the label `utils`.
 I tried to read the UI code but found something obstructing it.
-After a closer look, nausea overtook me.
-The obstructions were, in fact, gory chunks of business logic.
+After a closer look, I was overcome with nausea.
+The obstructions in the view layer were, in fact, gory chunks of business logic.

 The code was dead.

 In this three-part series, I'll show you how I resurrected it and built a business with the result:

 * **Part One: Resuscitation (this post)** - In which I nurse the code back to health so that it runs on any modern system
-* Part Two: Stabilization (coming soon) - In which I prevent the code from breaking while I restore it
+* Part Two: Stabilization (coming soon) - In which I prevent functionality from regressing while I restore the code
 * Part Three: Rehabilitation (coming soon) - In which I fix the code's most egregious bugs and begin refactoring

 {% include image.html file="cover.jpg" alt="Bear doctors resuscitating python" max_width="800px" img_link=true %}

 # The library

-The library was [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger), an open-source library that *The New York Times* published for parsing recipe ingredients into structured data.
+The library was [ingredient-phrase-tagger](https://github.com/NYTimes/ingredient-phrase-tagger), an open-source library that *The New York Times* published.
+It allowed users to parse recipe ingredients into structured data.

 A few years ago, the *Times* decided to digitize their extensive historical archive of cooking recipes.
 They hired data entry workers to look at raw ingredients from these recipes and tease apart the data they represented.
 The result was a database that looked like this: